 • Lastly, consider aesthetics.
 You’ll spend countless mornings with it, so choose a looker.

-Even if you’re a seasoned French presser, I’d encourage you to check out this little video, where I share some key concepts and mistakes that you want to avoid when it comes to brewing technique 👇
+Even if you’re a seasoned coffee presser, I’d encourage you to check out this little video, where I share some key concepts and mistakes that you want to avoid when it comes to brewing technique 👇

 Design: Aesthetics or Utility?